Background pattern

 200 mg

-200 mg - Dificlir 200 mg film-coated tablets
+200 mg - DIFICLIR 200 mg film-coated tablets

-• Not a tablet
+• No tablet

 Swallow the tablets whole with a glass of water.
 You can take DIFICLIR before, during, or after meals.